 We suggest that to get a good output level the gain on the VoiceMaster Pro should be set so that the signal peaks at -6 to -4dB on the output meter.
 The VMPro meters are calibrated in dBFS, where 0dBFS is the maximum input level to the optional A/D converter - equal to +22dBu - above which clipping occurs.
 The input to your sound card may have a lower maximum input level to which the VoiceMaster Pro meter is not calibrated.
-If you are connecting via analogue to it and are seeing a good level on the VoiceMaster Pro output meter then it may cause the sound card input to clip the signal.
-In this case you simply need to back off the output fader to compensate.
+If you are connecting via an analogue to it and are seeing a good level on the VoiceMaster Pro output meter then it may cause the sound card input to clip the signal.
+In this case, you simply need to back off the output fader to compensate.

 As an example, your sound card may have a maximum input level of +14dBu - 8dBu lower than the VoiceMaster Pro.
-In this case you should reduce the output fader setting by about 8dB so the signal is peaking at somewhere between -14 and -12dB.
+In this case, you should reduce the output fader setting by about 8dB so the signal is peaking at somewhere between -14 and -12dB.
 You can find out the maximum input level for your sound card in its manual.
 As long as you ensure the input level LED meter is peaking at -6 to -4dB then you should adjust the output fader so that the signal is peaking at about 6dBu below the maximum input level of the receiving device.